Skip to content

 Racontour’s story

-Racontour Production’s founder and creative director, John Ward, has had an interest in Irish culture and history from an early age.
-His grandfather, PJ Ward was the T.D. for Donegal South in the First Dáil Eireann in 1918.
+Hello there, I’m Racontour Production’s founder and creative director, Jack Ward a.k.a.
+John Ward and I’ve had an interest in Irish culture and history from an early age.
+My grandfather, Peter Joseph Ward was the T.D. for Donegal South in the First Dáil Eireann in 1918.

-Though he never knew PJ, the connection sparked a curiosity that stayed with him and lead to John getting involved with local travel and heritage projects including running heritage festivals in Donegal Town around St. Patrick’s Day in the mid-1990s.
+Though I never knew Joe, the connection sparked a curiosity that stayed with him and lead to me getting involved with local travel and heritage projects including running heritage festivals in Donegal Town around St. Patrick’s Day in the mid-1990s.

 pike